geemus/learn_fog/5_local_storage.markdown

 ## Next!

-Now that you have a good handle on storage we will take a foray into the magical world of compute in `5_compute_models`.
+Now that you have a good handle on storage we will take a foray into the magical world of compute in [Compute Models](6_compute_models.html).
 Here you will see how easy it can be to pick up new services after learning your first one.

 ### Extra Credit